 On the other hand, feathers are the plumage we see on the bodies of geese and ducks.
 Unlike down clusters, feathers are larger and heavier.
 They aid the flight of birds but also help to keep them dry and warm.

 Feather pillows offer more firmness compared with down pillows.
 The shape is long and flat, and in order to provide insulation, manufacturers would need more of it.
 Due to the quills and how firm it is, a feather pillow will most often be used for decorative purposes.
 This is because down pillows offer more softness in quality.
 Down does not contain quill materials that poke out.
-They are therefore easier to sleep on whereas feathers tend to scratch.
+They are, therefore, easier to sleep on, whereas feathers tend to scratch.

 Related: Looking for more eco-sleep ideas?
 Check out our guide to bamboo mattresses for our picks of some of the best sustainable choices.
+We've also got 13 interesting duck facts to find out more about these popular birds.

 There’s often the contemplation of choosing down vs. feather products.
 You’ll generally find pure down products more expensive than feather products.
-Although both are derived from the body of a bird, they have different properties which significantly affect the quality of the clothing or bedding products.
+Although both are derived from the body of a bird, they have different properties which significantly affect the quality of clothing or bedding products.
 For instance, a feather pillow is firmer than a down pillow.

 Feathers also have quills that can poke through the material of a product.
 Down gives pillows more softness and malleability.
 A blend of these two materials will offer both firm and soft properties for support.
 So it’s possible to acquire a product with fillings of goose or duck feathers and goose or duck down.